 Holiness and unholiness live in the most surprising of places, and often side by side.

-What I say won’t be profound, and it won’t be more than twice a week–hopefully Mondays and Fridays.
-But I think I’m ready.
+What I say won’t be profound, but I think I’m ready.
 I dropped a lot of ideas into silence this summer, and I’ve missed you.
 I have some good stories to tell.
 Soon.